 Academic Performance and Your Financial Aid

-Basic Standards of Satisfactory Academic Progress (SAP): The Bloomfield College financial aid standards of SAP apply to all federal and state student aid programs unless specific higher renewal requirements are required.
-Students must demonstrate a progression toward completion of their degree program within an established timeframe.
-Progress is measured by Qualitative and Quantitative Standards.
-SAP is monitored annually at the end of the first summer term.
-Notifications will be mailed or emailed to students by July 15th every year.
+Basic standards of Satisfactory Academic Progress (SAP) apply to nearly all federal and state student aid programs.
+(A small number of programs have higher renewal requirements.)
+In order to be eligible for Financial Aid you must demonstrate a progression toward completion of your degree program within an established time frame, measured by Qualitative and Quantitative Standards.

 Qualitative Standards